© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn at Winyards Nick 470m south east of Mitchell Field is a scheduled monument protected by Historic England under reference 1017590.
 View the official record →

-Cairn at Winyards Nick 470m south east of Mitchell Field is a Bronze Age funerary monument located in Derbyshire.
+Cairn at Winyards Nick is a prehistoric burial mound situated on high ground in Derbyshire, approximately 470 metres south-east of Mitchell Field.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017590.

 Cairn at Winyards Nick 470m south east of Mitchell Field is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017590.